All For a Paisa

 Illustrated By: Tristan Liu

-There lived in the valley a very wealthy merchant who was not at all happy with his only son.
+IN A VALLEY IN INDIA THERE ONCE LIVED a very wealthy merchant who was not at all happy with his only son.
 The boy showed no signs of intelligence or creativity, much less any willingness to work.
-His mother always thought the best of him, however, and was constantly making excuses for him.
+His mother always thought the best of him however, and was constantly making excuses for him.

 All For Paisa

-"Look here," the merchant said to his wife one day, when she had been praising her son, "I have heard this many times before, but you have never once proved it.
+"Look here!" the merchant said to his wife one day when she was praising their son.
+"I have heard this many times before, but you have never once proved it.
 I do not believe there is a particle of truth in anything that you say.
 Mothers are blind.
-However, to satisfy you, I will give the fool another chance.
-Send for him, and give him this one one small coin, this paisa.
-Tell him to go to the bazaar, and with this one paisa to buy one item.
-That one item must be something to eat, something to drink, something to chew on, something to plant in the garden, and some food for the cow."
+However, to satisfy you, I will give the fool another chance."

-At that moment the daughter of an ironsmith came up.
-Seeing the lad's unhappy expression, she asked him what was the matter.
-He told everything his mother had ordered him to do.
+At that moment the daughter of an ironsmith rode up.
+Hearing the lovely but sad melody and seeing the lad's unhappy expression, she asked him what was the matter.
+He told her everything his mother had ordered him to do.

 All For Paisa

-Nevertheless, the father was impressed that the lad had found such a fine solution.
-And so they invited the family of the ironsmith to their house for dinner.
-Both parents were pleased to see love bloom between the two young people.
-And so the daughter of the ironsmith married the merchant's son, and the lad became a hard-working young husband, and they all lived happily ever after.
+Both sets of parents were pleased to see love bloom between the two young people.
+In time the daughter of the ironsmith married the merchant's son, and the lad became a hard-working young husband, and they all lived happily ever after.

 end